pnp/powershell/documentation/Save-PnPTenantTemplate.md

 # Save-PnPTenantTemplate

 ## SYNOPSIS
-Saves a PnP provisioning hierarchy to the file system
+Saves a PnP provisioning hierarchy to the file system.

 ## SYNTAX